Game Clock is Different

 The odds are heavily stacked in favor of the PCs.
 Custom creatures like PCs have an increased feat acquisition rate and PCs can reliably depend on their reserve points to heal them and depend on their save points and strife to protect them.
 More than that though, they can consistently roll near a 10 any time they have to roll 3d6 to reach a Target Number (meaning they get low rolls less often and get critical threats just as often), and they have massive agency to dictate their own odds of success with Pressing their Luck, Called Shots, Action Points, Awesome-Marks and Skill Advantages, all while the GM almost never rolls anything because the players roll all the dice.
 For these reasons and more, the players can handle a much tougher challenge just as easily, so all challenges should be created as though the desired CR was one step higher than normal.
 That means the awarded XP is on-par for their level even though the challenge itself was one step above their level.

 Hyperion Voyages is also balanced on the assumption that the game is run on a much smaller in-game time frame and uses villains that express their timetables in days instead of weeks or months.
-A party might have 8 to 16 encounters in a given 24 hour period.
+A party might have 8 to 16 encounters in a given 24 hour period (instead of the normal 4).
 For this reason and others, caster archetypes and other characters that require a night’s rest to recharge have to plan their daily allotment and use their energies very carefully even though they can potentially use those energies many more times per day thanks to short-term recharge methods.

 Manage the game clock by keeping track of individual combat rounds as 6 seconds each.
-Keep track of time spent in in-character conversation with a stopwatch.
+Keep track of time spent in in-character conversation with a stopwatch or counter-clicker (round up to the next minute, don’t bother meaningfully tracking the seconds).
 Assume that the in-character time spent talking out-of-character conversation about player abilities really happened during downtime each night before bed.
 Keep track of how much time is spent in travel (even between other locations in a community) or asleep.
 Try to minimize in-combat talking between players about tactics specific to that combat (talking may be a free action, but odds are other PCs can’t hear you in detail over the din of battle).

 The hours of daily rest sufficient to recover personal energy (such as spells) must take place within 3/2 of the number of hours of the normal requirement from start to finish, and some 3/4 of that normal requirement must be spent in consecutive rest.
 For example, a standard 8 hours of rest must take place within 12 hours (12 = 3/2 of 8) from start to finish and some 6 hours of that must be consecutive rest (6 = 3/4 of 8).
 Interrupting sleep means adding one additional hour of sleep onto your normal requirement.